Top

 What Age in Nebraska Can a Child Choose Which Parent to Live With?

-In the state of Nebraska, the age at which a child can choose which parent to live with is 19.
-However, Omaha child custody lawyers note that this is not a hard and fast rule, and that courts will often take the wishes of older children into account when making a custody determination.
+In Nebraska, the legal age for a child to choose where to live is 19.
+However, Omaha child custody lawyers note courts often consider the wishes of mature older children even before they reach adulthood.

 Let Slowiaczek Albers & Whelan Help!
 Call (402) 928-2007.